 Dr Rebecca Stores

 I gained a BSc (Hons) in Psychology at the then Portsmouth Polytechnic in 1990 and started a part-time PhD in the Department of Psychology immediately afterwards.
-My PhD research focussed on sleep disorders in children with Down syndrome and their effects of daytime functioning.
-During this time, I was based at The Sarah Duffen Centre, a research centre in Southsea focusing on the development of children with Down syndrome.
+My PhD research focussed on sleep disorders in children with Down syndrome and their effects on daytime functioning.
+During this time, I was based at The Sarah Duffen Centre, a research centre focussing on the development of children with Down syndrome.
 I became a Chartered Psychologist in 1996.

 My main research interests fall within the area of health psychology.
-Topics have included sleep disorders and psychological functioning in specific groups including children with Down syndrome and other forms of learning disability.
+Topics have included sleep disorders and psychological functioning in specific groups including children with Down's syndrome and other forms of learning disability.
 I have also conducted research into the nature and extent of sleep education in undergraduate psychology degree and clinical psychology courses in the UK.